zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 In a **traditional group**, the Game Master often carries the heaviest load.
 They are the ones tracking the world, the NPCs, and the majority of the rules.
 Players focus on their individual characters.
 If the engine is heavy, the GM becomes a processor, constantly translating math into fiction while the players wait.
 If the engine is light, the GM can stay on the Road with the players.

 In **solo play**, the situation is even more stark.
 A solo player is the GM, the player, and the rule-checker all at once.
 For them, every ounce of "overhead" is a direct drain on their creative energy.
-If a solo engine is too thick, the "game" part quickly suffocates the "story" part.
+If a solo engine is too thick, the "game" part quickly suffocates attention to the fiction.

 ### Engine Profiles: Pacing and Momentum